aqualxx/imagine/README.md

 # How to use:

 - Install all required imported libraries
-- Download msegdriver at https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/ (put it in the same folder as the python script)
+- Download msedgedriver at https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/ (put it in the same folder as the python script)
 - Just run it

 # Extra info: